pawelgrzybek/pawelgrzybek.com/content/posts/2019-07-04-configure-a-local-wordpress-development-using-docker.md

 ## Voilà!

-Hopefully you found it helpful.
+Hopefully you found this helpful.
 This simple setup helps me a lot to spin up a new WordPress from scratch in absolutely no time.

 Ps.
 For simple websites like this one don't use Wordpress.
 Use [Hugo](https://gohugo.io/) instead :)